picodata/stroppy/README.md

 - Run tests manually.
     - Deploy virtual machines.
     - Deploy k8s cluster and DBMS manually.
-    - Raise next to Stroppy from the manifest.
+    - Build and run a Stroppy pod using the manifest.
-    - Mount in the database connection file (if required by the database).
+    - Attach the database connection file to the pod (if required by the database).
-    - Mount to the pod file with the test configuration.
+    - Attach the test configuration file to the pod.
-    - Start downloading invoices and then test translations using commands from [Commands](#commands).
+    - Start downloading accounts and then test transactions using the commands from [Commands](#commands).
 - Run tests and deployment automatically.
     - Configure the infrastructure if necessary (or skip this step)
-    - Configure test parameters, or pass them on the command line at startup.
+    - Configure test parameters, or pass them as CLI flags at startup.

-Next, regardless of the option chosen, you need to set the necessary launch options via appropriate command line flags.
-As well as files prepare the following configuration files.
+Next, regardless of the option chosen you need to set the necessary startup options via appropriate command line flags.
+Also make sure you have prepared the following configuration files.

 ---